Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/1765b998-227d-4d07-96d0-8fab94bb555c)

 That is, ANY source, ANY (denoted by an asterisk *) source port ranges, ANY destination, CUSTOM service, ANY protocol, put the priority to a number that is lowest in value compared to any of the other inbound security rules (remember, the lower the value of the rule priority, the sooner the associated rule will be adhered to).
 And just for the sake of your own sanity, change the rule name to something that when you see it, you'll know that it's something edited or created to be a part of this honeynet.
-I chose "DANGER", but you could choose monkey, Robitussin, or whatever arbitrary thing you can think of.
+I chose "DANGER", but you could choose "monkey", "Robitussin", or whatever arbitrary thing you can think of.
 Have fun with it if you want, I don't care!

 4. Now, hit "Add".
 Our rule is now added, so long as you see it show up as mine did in this screenshot below!